The University of Lapland’s Coronavirus Guidelines, updated on 11 October 2021

 Nobody is obliged to disclose their health or vaccination status to others in the University community.
 The University recommends that all members of staff and students have the COVID-19 vaccine.

 Student mobilities, short mobilities and traineeships (incoming and outgoing) are possible if the current travel restrictions and restrictions on entry into the host country allow mobilities.

 Public defences of dissertations

-Public defences of dissertations can be arranged in the University's premises in accordance with the current attendance limit, or remotely.
-Public defences of dissertations will be available for the public in real time via live streaming.
+Public defences of dissertations can be arranged in the University’s premises and the events can also be followed online via live streaming.